Georges Dwelshauvers

-Georges Dwelshauvers, who also wrote under the pseudonym Georges Mesnil (1866–1937) was a Flemish Belgian philosopher and psychologist.
+Georges Dwelshauvers, who also wrote under the pseudonym Georges Mesnil (1866–1937) was a Belgian philosopher and psychologist.
 He was the brother of the art critic and anarchist Jacques Mesnil.

-Dwelshauvers studied philosophy at the Université Libre de Bruxelles before studying in Germany, where he was attracted to the new experimental psychology of Wilhelm Wundt.
+Dwelshauvers studied philosophy at the Université libre de Bruxelles before studying in Germany, where he was attracted to the new experimental psychology of Wilhelm Wundt.
 His attempt to submit a psychological thesis for a Brussels doctorate was blocked by Guillaume Tiberghien (1819–1901) in what became known as the Dwelshauvers affair, and Dwelshauvers only started lecturing in philosophy after Tiberghien's retirement.